marcoamolinaro/buildsitenodeexpress/README.md

 # buildsitenodeexpress

 From the LinkedIn course
-    "Building a Website with Node.js and Express.js Create an Express server in three minutes"
+    "Building a Website with Node.js and Express.js"

+- npm install express